GitPaulo/Vulcan/README.md

 ## Supported Platforms

-The master branch uses node-opus. **Unlike** the production branch. (compatibility issues - soon to be fixed) Because of the use of node-opus, the bot can only be hosted in the following platforms:
+Because of the use of node-opus, the bot can only be hosted in the following platforms:

 - Linux x64 & ia32